Alliance Homes – Hometown Creemore

-Alliance Homes has been constructing the sanitary sewers, storm sewers, and other works in the fall of 2017.
-Construction of the first 15 homes will likely commence in 2018, with prices starting in the low $500,000s.
+Alliance Homes has been constructing the sanitary sewers, storm sewers, and other works in the fall of 2018.
+Construction of the first 15 homes will commence in 2018, with prices starting in the low $500,000s.

 September 2017: Alliance Homes and Clearview entered into a pre-servicing agreement that permits Alliance, at its sole risk, to service the land for 25 units in the fall and winter of 2017.
 The pre-servicing agreement between Alliance Homes and Clearview was approved as By-law 17-88.

 Historical Background and Minutes of Settlement

 In February 2005, Alliance Homes first proposed an Adult Lifestyle Community of 527 homes in the northeast corner of Creemore, on active agricultural land.
 The proposal was supported by a Planning Justification Report prepared by Weston Consulting Group.
 At the time, CARA and others raised significant concerns about the development, particularly its overwhelming size in relation to the existing village.
 We were also concerned about the lack of a clear public engagement process.

 To make a long story short, in the intervening years, CARA organized and attended a large number of public meetings and participated as a party at the OMB hearing in 2007.
 Ultimately, a Settlement Agreement was negotiated between CARA and the developer.